Benrobo/jobmeet-api/readme.md

 In the process of receiving this `Candidate / Talent` provided documents, `Hiring Manager` need to decide if a particular candidate would be `approve` or `rejected` based on the details provided.
 Then if a particular `Candidate` meet the company or hiring manager requirements, he needs to schedule a meeting from a third party site like `Zoom / Google Meet`.
 This process is really tiring.

 But, what if we could have all this features listed above in a single application, making the process of hiring intuitive, easier and flexible.
-Well, this is where `MeetVast` comes into play.
+Well, this is where `JobMeet` comes into play.

-## What is MeetVast ?
+## What is JobMeet ?
-Meetvast is just a web application that chooses to fufill the above requirements from:
+JobMeet is just a web application that chooses to fufill the above requirements from:

 - [x] Creating of job / career page for candidates.
 - [x] Receiving of candidates applications.